compphil2mmae/compphil2mmae.github.io/content/research/phil_llms/index.md

 ---
 title: Philosophy of, and for LLMs
 summary: |2-
-  The success of LLMs is fascinating, puzzling and, of course, worrying, and therefore requires philosophical reflection.
+  The success of LLMs is fascinating, puzzling and, of course, worrying.
+It requires our attention and philosophical reflection.
 tags:
   - Computationale Philosophie
   - LLMs